 Make sure you check out Branson Landing, it’s a beautiful boardwalk with views of Lake Taneycomo and they put on a huge light show at night.

 Skyline view of Branson, Missouri with the display showing at the landing waterfront park area.
-The fountain has fire reflection into the water with tourists watching as they shop.
+The fountain has fire reflection into the water with tourist watching as they shop.

 While at Branson Landing make sure you check out The Fountains at Branson Landing.
 Think about the Bellagio fountain in Las Vegas on a slightly smaller scale.